SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_Availability/Availability_deployment.md

    The script will create and configure all the elements needed for the solution.
 This can take a while depending on how many elements need to be created.
 You can follow the progress via the information events in the Alarm Console.

-1. When the script is finished, place a file named *MASTER_PING.csv* in the directory provided to the *EPMSetupWizard*.
-If none was provided, the default directory will be C:\Availability.
+1. When the script is finished, place a file named *MASTER_PING.csv* in the directory that was specified during the setup wizard (default: `C:\Availability`).

    This file must have the following header: